DIY home projects 101: tips from a first-timer

 Starting small with an easy project that falls within your comfort zone can be key when beginning home improvement projects.
 Over time, you’ll build expertise and eventually feel prepared for more advanced updates.

-See before and after pictures of Maddie's bathroom and living room below.
+See before and after pictures of Maddie's bathroom:

 While you may want to renovate your whole house, certain spaces tend to hold more resale value than others.
 If you’re looking at your projects as a long-term investment, prioritize the kitchen, bathrooms and elements that play up curb appeal.
 Roof preservation, deck installation and cabinet refacing also go a long way in adding value.